KristianaTR/pet-adoption-app/README.md

 ### About

-This project is a Pet Adoption App developed during an internship at Accenture. <br>
+This project is a Pet Adoption App developed after interning at Accenture.
+With this project, I am covering topics I need more profound understanding and hands-on experience. <br>

 The project encompasses both the client/frontend and server/backend components. <br>
 The application leverages the Petfinder.com API to retrieve data about pets, and user interactions on the client side are stored in a MongoDB database. <br>